soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 Notice that because `Semigroup` is a *super class* of `Monoid`, we can still use the `<>` function from the `Semigroup` class without adding the `Semigroup a` constraint to the left side of `=>`.
-By adding the `Monoid a` constraint we implicitly add a `Semigroup a` constraint as well!
+By adding the `Monoid a` constraint, we implicitly add a `Semigroup a` constraint as well!

 This `mconcat` function is very similar to the `concatStructure` function,